 Sssshdon't tell anyone, but I think I have the best way of sleeping on planes for backpackers around.
 My techniques can be used not only in planes, but in any other location where standard seating is rows of cramped seats with minimal amounts of legroom.

 Sidebar!
 Planning to greatly up-date the general vibe for my website.
-Opinions about the nice look at http://canadianbearhunts.ca?
-Certainly a great bear hunting guide in Eriksdale if desired within the whole Manitoba location.
+Opinions about the nice look at https://www.pestcontrolshop.ca?
+Certainly an adept pest control supplier in Burlington if desired within the whole Ontario location.
 Leave your feedback.
 Appreciate it!

 There are many other ways than mine to sleep on a plane, and you should, by all means, experiment.
 You may just find one better than mine.

 - A 28 liter or above backpack with a light-enough frame that will allow it to sit comfortably on your lap.

 - A packtowel or light sweater (not wool) that will not irritate the skin on your face, and will dry quickly if drooled on.
 I use the packtowel.

 - A small MP3 player loaded with relaxing chill music and a comfortable set of in-ear earbuds.

 The idea of this technique is to allow your head free movement, while giving it a platform to rest on.

 If your pack is on the shorter side (vertically), fill it with items (preferably soft) stacked up inside to give it more height than the frame supports.
 If your pack tends to be longer (vertically) try taking some items out of the top pockets and transferring them to the lower pockets (and while they're out of your pack, I'd suggest taking a hard look at each of them and asking if you really need such a big pack)